 What Causes Acid Reflux?

 The most common cause of acid reflux observed is a stomach abnormality known as a hiatal hernia.
-It happens when the LES and upper part of your stomach mover over the diaphragm.
+It happens when the LES and upper part of your stomach move over the diaphragm.
 The diaphragm is a muscle that keeps your stomach and chest separate.
 The responsibility of a diaphragm is to keep acid in our stomach.
 However, when you suffer from a hiatal hernia, the acid will move into your esophagus and cause acid reflux symptoms.

 - Other factors involved that cause acid reflux is: